Lost Judgment: Gameplay

 Yagami walks around the streets of Ijincho with a Shiba Inu named Ranpo.
 He can be called in to help Yagami find hidden items and clues.

-In Lost Judgment, the player controls Takayuki Yagami as he explores the Japanese cities of Kamurochō and Isezaki Ijincho (recreations of the real-life Kabukichō and Isezakichō districts, respectively).
+In Lost Judgment, the player controls Takayuki Yagami as he explores the Japanese districts of Kamurochō in Tokyo and Isezaki Ijincho in Yokohama (recreations of the real-life Kabukichō and Isezakichō districts, respectively).
 In the base game, Yagami can switch between three fighting styles in battle.
 In addition to the crowd-control Crane style and the one-on-one Tiger style from Judgment, Yagami uses the newly added Snake style for counterattacking and disarming enemies.
 If the player buys the School Stories DLC pack, a fourth style, Boxing, can also be used.

 As in the previous game, Lost Judgment also features stealth segments, platforming segments, and "tailing" missions where Yagami chases suspects around the city.
 The trailing sections of the game have been changed in order to give the players more activity in the segment.
 New to Lost Judgment is the "Detective Dog", a Shiba Inu named Ranpo whom Yagami can take on walks to find hidden items or track suspects via their scent.
 The game also features a "School Stories" system, where Seiryo High School's Mystery Research Club president Kyoko Amasawa requests Yagami investigate and assist other clubs and students in order to solve a greater mystery.
 Yagami can fulfill these requests by taking on side missions and playing various minigames.
 Some of these side missions include coaching the school's dance team through a rhythm minigame; building and controlling a robot in competitions for the robotics club; defeating a biker gang in a series of motorcycle races; and helping a troubled teenager overcome his violent tendencies through boxing training.

 Similar to previous games, the player has access to emulations of classic Sega games.
 The in-game Club Sega arcades feature multiple playable arcade cabinets, including Space Harrier, Fantasy Zone, Super Hang-On, Fighting Vipers, Sonic the Fighters, Motor Raid, and Virtua Fighter 5: Final Showdown.
 Yagami can also play several Master System games in his office, including Alex Kidd in Miracle World; Fantasy Zone; Secret Command; Quartet; Enduro Racer; Penguin Land; Maze Hunter 3-D; Woody Pop; and Snail Maze.

 Yagami's partner, Masaharu Kaito, also appears as a playable character via downloadable content.
 Kaito uses two different fighting styles: Bruiser, which focuses on offense and utilizes quick evasion; and Tank, which focuses on defense and environmental weapon usage.
 Sega has stated that Kaito's story campaign lasts roughly 10 hours.